mreed4/advent-21-toc/README.md

 Here we had to build a dynamic table of contents--i.e. when a heading appears on the page, a list item corresponding to the header is highlighted.
 As you scroll, and as a new header enters the bounds of a defined box, the next list item is highlighted accordingly.

-This works with the `Observer` API.
+This works with the `IntersectionObserver` API.
 Which was new to me (though I have seen the user-facing functionality before).

 In this instance, rather than smashing my head against a wall, I Googled an indirect solution and found one on FreeCodeCamp.
 I made the code found in the FCC article work with the code in the challenge.